Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 12.31.25 UTC
+- WIB: Selasa, 9 Desember 2025 13.46.02 UTC
-- WITA: Selasa, 9 Desember 2025 13.31.25 UTC
+- WITA: Selasa, 9 Desember 2025 14.46.02 UTC
-- WIT: Selasa, 9 Desember 2025 14.31.25 UTC
+- WIT: Selasa, 9 Desember 2025 15.46.02 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

 Kategori: inspirational